ibm-cloud-docs/vpc/block_storage_vpc_key_rotation.md

 ```
 {:codeblock}

-The response will display information about the resource:
+The response displays information about the resource:

 ```
 {